emilybrooks/emilybrooks.github.io/tms.md

 ### Excellus
 10000HP Lv.
 61

-Itsuki Exalted Fachion+1, Trickster
+Itsuki Exalted Fachion +1, Trickster
 Tsubasa Karura, Pegasus Earrings
-Kiria Mjolnir, Trickster
+Kiria Thyrsus, Ring of the Soultaker

 --------------------------------------------------
+Notes:
+- Don't use sword or electric skills with itsuki, to avoid adlibs
+- Adlibs will likely kill the hero
+- You want to keep the hero alive to prevent excellus from going to their final phase early

 r1
-itsuki thunder strike hero
+itsuki rakunda
 tsubasa mediarama/zandyne if everyone's healthy kiria mazandyne

-r2 repeat
+r2
+itsuki tarukaja stone
+tsubasa mediarama/zandyne if everyone's healthy kiria mazandyne

 r3
 check excellus's health